Did You know?

 Bunch Your Itemized Deductions

-As previously discussed , medical expenses are only deductible once they reach a percentage of AGI (7.5% in 2018 and 10% thereafter).
-It may be advantageous to delay payments in one year and prepay them in the next year to bunch the expenses in one year.
+As previously discussed, medical expenses are only deductible once they reach 10% of AGI.
+It may be advantageous to delay payments in one year and pay them in the next year to bunch the expenses in that subsequent year.
 Similar planning can apply to the deductibility of charitable donations.
+Since the Tax Cuts and Jobs Acts eliminated many deductions, bunching is a good strategy if you’re otherwise close to the new standard deduction amounts.
+Those new standard deduction amounts are $24,000 for joint returns, $12,000 for singles and separate filers, and $18,000 for heads of household.
+Taxpayers over the age of 65 get an additional amount tacked on.

 What Are Some Tips On Consolidating IRAs?